 When done, click "Finished or hit escape.

 This allows you to show and perhaps change the current rig.
-As with the Operators dialogue, you can also add another rig here.
+See the section on the Rig Selector.

 This is used to specify information about the logfile, see the section on log characteristics.